Download

 点赞 0

 In gold CFD trading, many traders rely on market intuition or technical patterns.
 However, consistent profitability comes from quantifying your trading edge.
-By measuring your win rate, risk-reward ratio (R/R), and expectancy, you can evaluate how reliable and sustainable your trading strategy truly is.
+By measuring your win rate, risk-reward ratio (R/R), and expected value, you can evaluate how reliable and sustainable your trading strategy truly is.

 Understanding Win Rate: Consistency in Results